Dipankar0568/Motor-performance-detection-using-IoT-With-Motor-Management-App-/README.md

 # 🎯 Target Strike: Motor Performance Detection using IoT with Motor Management App

 ## 🚀 Overview
-Developed an IoT-based motor management system for real-time motor health monitoring and predictive maintenance.
-The system utilizes sensors, mobile applications, and cloud technologies to streamline motor performance tracking.
+Designed and deployed a motor management system using ESP32 and C++, integrating IoT, mobile apps, and predictive maintenance algorithms.
+Built a mobile app (Android Studio, Java) to scan QR codes and monitor motor health, reducing manual inspection time by 40%.
 ## 🤝 Contributors
 - **Dipankar Bagade**